 Wii U Version

 A Wii U port of Bayonetta, developed by Osaka-based studio Bee Tribe and overseen by Kamiya himself, is being included for free with both the physical and eShop release version of its sequel, Bayonetta 2 in North America and as part of a Special Edition in Europe and Japan.
-All regions will receive Bayonatta on a separate disc which initially caused a lot of confusion due to unclear messaging about eShop codes and physical releases.
+The physical version of the game is a separate disc packaged with the Bayonetta 2 disc.
 The European Special Edition of Bayonetta 2 that includes Bayonetta receives a higher age rating than the standalone Bayonetta 2 (rated PEGI 16/USK 16) release due to the first game being rated PEGI 18/USK 18.

 This port will feature updated elements including bonus costumes for Bayonetta based on Link, Princess Peach, Princess Daisy and Samus Aran.The costumes also come with character appropriate weapons such as the Master Sword and change certain sound effects (such as the famous door unlock jingle) to those from The Legend of Zelda: A Link to the Past as per Hideki Kamiya's personal request.